Bovine herpesvirus 1

-Bovine alphaherpesvirus 1 (BoHV-1) is a virus of the family Herpesviridae and the subfamily Alphaherpesvirinae, known to cause several diseases worldwide in cattle, including rhinotracheitis, vaginitis, balanoposthitis, abortion, conjunctivitis, and enteritis.
+Bovine herpesvirus 1 (BoHV-1) is a virus of the family Orthoherpesviridae and the subfamily Alphaherpesvirinae, known to cause several diseases worldwide in cattle, including rhinotracheitis, vaginitis, balanoposthitis, abortion, conjunctivitis, and enteritis.
 BoHV-1 is also a contributing factor in shipping fever, also known as bovine respiratory disease (BRD).
 It is spread horizontally through sexual contact, artificial insemination, and aerosol transmission and it may also be transmitted vertically across the placenta.
 BoHV-1 can cause both clinical and subclinical infections, depending on the virulence of the strain.
 Although these symptoms are mainly non-life-threatening it is an economically important disease as infection may cause a drop in production and affect trade restrictions.
 Like other herpesviruses, BoHV-1 causes a lifelong latent infection and sporadic shedding of the virus.
 The sciatic nerve and trigeminal nerve are the sites of latency.
 A reactivated latent carrier is normally the source of infection in a herd.
 The clinical signs displayed are dependent on the virulence of the strain.
 There is a vaccine available which reduces the severity and incidence of disease.
 Some countries in Europe have successfully eradicated the disease by applying a strict culling policy.

 Infection can occur in cattle of any age, but it is most commonly seen between the ages of 6 and 18 months.